 Applicants for this immigration category must also have sufficient funds to support themselves and their family members for at least six months after arriving in Canada.

 - Becoming a Canadian Permanent Resident through the Federal Skilled Worker Program

 - Processing Time

 Becoming a Canadian Permanent Resident under the Federal Skilled Worker Class

-Canada encourages immigration by people with education and work experience that will both benefit the Canadian economy and allow you to succeed in their new home.
+Canada encourages immigration by people with education and work experience that will both benefit the Canadian economy and allow you to succeed in your new home.
 Applicants are chosen based on a points scale that determines the likelihood that you will be able to adapt to Canadian life.
 The scale takes into account factors including your work experience, knowledge of the English or French languages, your education, as well as other criteria.
-The points scale has been incorporated into Canada's Express Entry system.
+The points system has been incorporated into Canada's Express Entry system.